Religions: Muslims, Christians, Jews, Coptics and Druze living in harmony

 The Druze People

 It’s common for natives you meet to immediately inquire if you’re married – and if not, why not?
 How many children do you have – and if you’re married, why don’t you have lots of children already?
 Family is extremely important in Syrian culture, children are petted, spoiled and kissed constantly, and are usually extremely well behaved and quiet.
-It’s rare to see a petulant child throwing a trauma in public.
+It’s rare to see a petulant child throwing a tantrum in public.

 Dress and Fashion

 The local mode of dress varies wildly depending on where you are.
 Damascenes who live in the city, dress very stylishly and fashionably.
 Syrians are usually “dressed up” when they go out into the street.
 Syrian men are extremely fastidious about their grooming – this translates into hundreds of little barber shops around the city, where all the men seem to get the same neat haircut and a perfectly done clean shave.
-Facial hair is not especially popular, but you do see many moustaches – with varying degrees of flamboyancy.
+Facial hair is not especially popular, but you do see many mustaches – with varying degrees of flamboyancy.
 Men are usually dressed in slacks, shirt and black leather shoes.
 Leather jackets are sometimes worn even when it’s extremely hot out.
 Syrian men, in addition to being an extremely handsome lot, are usually dressed and pressed well, although you do see the occasional white socks with dark pants faux pas.

 Freedom and Religion